Superresolution of Noisy Remotely Sensed Images Through Directional Representations: Acknowledgements

 \section{Acknowledgements}

-The authors thank David J. Harding of the NASA Goddard Space Flight Center for supplying the SAR image.
-In addition, the authors would like to thank the Hyperspectral Image Analysis group and the NSF Funded Center for Airborne Laser Mapping (NCALM) at the University of Houston for providing the lidar scene used in this study, and the IEEE GRSS Data Fusion Technical Committee for organizing the 2013 Data Fusion Contest.
+The authors thank Dr. David J. Harding of the NASA Goddard Space Flight Center for supplying the SAR image; Dr. Jacqueline Le Moigne for the ETM+ image; the Hyperspectral Image Analysis group and the NSF Funded Center for Airborne Laser Mapping (NCALM) at the University of Houston for the lidar scene; and the IEEE GRSS Data Fusion Technical Committee for organizing the 2013 Data Fusion Contest.
+W. Czaja was partially supported by DTRA grant 1-13-1-0015, Army Research Office grant W911NF1610008, and NSF Grant DMS 1738003.